 So one night later that week, my friend Wolfie and I decided to check out the scene on Pacific avenue.
 The street had nightclubs and bars on every corner.
 We were in a band so we liked to check out other bands that were playing in the bars on the strip.
 Oh, Wolfie was 15 or 16 years old and I was 17 going on 18.
 We both carried fake ID’s but Wolfie rarely got carded because he looked older than me.

 The London Ale House was a nice place to have lunch or dinner.
 It was the first bar/restaurant on the strip around Poplar avenue.
 The best band on the island played there at night.
 I guess they would clear out the tables and make space for the folks to come in and watch the band.
 That band was called Witness.
 All great musicians.
-I remember the singer was Billy Spence, a great singer and showman.
+I remember the singer was Billy Spence, a great singer, and showman.
 The other personality that stands out in my memory was the lead guitarist, Steelman.
-Everybody loved Witness because they played, Springsteen, Billy Joel and Jethro Tull among other popular hits of the day.
+Everybody loved Witness because they played, Springsteen, Billy Joel, and Jethro Tull among other popular hits of the day.
 They were a spectacular cover band that was so good, they actually expanded the London Ale House to accommodate the crowds that would come to see them each night.
-They not only played great but put on an amazing show that was funny as well as entertaining, performing spot on renditions of many great hits in the top 40.
+They not only played great but put on an amazing show that was funny as well as entertaining, performing spot-on renditions of many great hits in the top 40.
 They would go to Florida in the winter and play down there and then come back every summer to jam in Wildwood.

 But we were looking for something new.
 We headed downtown on that warm summer night.
-The street alive with all of the sights and sounds of a typical evening at the shore.
+The street is alive with all of the sights and sounds of a typical evening at the shore.
 We came upon the Fairview and decided to check out the ‘punky’ band my sister had mentioned.
 The smell of stale beer and cigarettes hangs in the air.
 But something is definitely happening here.
 Something new.

-I can’t find any good pictures online so you’ll have to settle for this sorry looking photo.
+I can’t find any good pictures online so you’ll have to settle for this sorry-looking photo.